| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 Writes the newsletter from the week's new pages and gets it to the line.

-auto: new pages → templated draft → your approval → send
+streams: new pages → templated draft → your approval → send

 Revenue / ads